ajant/SimpleArrayLibrary/README.md

 ```
 and you're ready to go.

-Usage examples (for additional help, look at the tests, additional input scenarios are tested)
+Usage examples
 ==============================
+For additional help, look at the tests, additional input scenarios are tested.
 allElementsEqual
 ------------------------------
 ```